rclone/rclone/docs/content/docs.md

 `RCLONE_` + name of remote + `_` + name of config file option and make
 it all uppercase.

-For example to configure an S3 remote named `mys3:` without a config file (using unix ways of setting environment variables):
+For example, to configure an S3 remote named `mys3:` without a config file (using unix ways of setting environment variables):

 ```